NChechulin/pep-to-latex/README.md

 This project is used for translating Python PEPs into LaTeX code, which can be then compiled into a PDF, if it's needed.

-The project was written by [me](https://github.com/NChechulin/) and [fertilewaif](https://github.com/fertilewaif) during "Slon" summer camp.
+The project was written by [me](https://github.com/NChechulin/) and [fertilewaif](https://github.com/fertilewaif) during "Slon 2019" summer camp.

 ## Structure